 The highest risk group includes people who have been asked to shield in the past.
-Most adults in Scotland will soon have had both doses of the coronavirus (COVID-19) vaccine.
-This means people at highest risk are now much less likely to catch coronavirus.
+You do not have to shield now.

 The ‘shielding list’ and the ‘highest risk list’ are the same.
 We're now using the words ‘highest risk’ rather than ‘shielding’ because it's highly unlikely you'll be asked to shield again.

 People on the ‘highest risk list’ should strictly follow protective measures and hygiene measures.

 You should continue to follow any specific advice given by your clinician.